mreyes07/Reyes-94870-Portfolio/README.md

 # Reyes-94870-Portfolio
-Victoriano Reye’s Profolio Telling Stories with Data Summer 2020 at Carnegie Mellon University.
+Victoriano Reye’s profolio for Telling Stories with Data summer 2020 at Carnegie Mellon University.

 - [About Me](#about-me)
 - [What I Hope To Learn](#what-i-hope-to-learn)